DGWhittaker/nottingham_covid_modelling/README.md

 This code authomatically saves the results in [nottingham_covid_modelling/out_SIRvsAGEfits](python/nottingham_covid_modelling/out_SIRvsAGEfits/).
 It will run 10 repeats of the CMA-ES optimization routine.
 You can change the number of repetitions by "-r N" where N is your desired repeats.
 It saves a PNG figure equivalent to Figure 4 in the paper (also in [nottingham_covid_modelling/out_SIRvsAGEfits](python/nottingham_covid_modelling/out_SIRvsAGEfits/)).

 ### Figure 5

 ### Figure 6
-The results for Figure 6 rely on first obtaining an estimate of the maximum a posteriori probability (MAP) using CMA-ES optimisation, then using this as a starting point for Bayesian inference using MCMC.
+As mentioned before, the results for Figure 6 rely on first obtaining an estimate of MAPs using CMA-ES optimisation to be used as a starting point for Bayesian inference using MCMC.
 To generate the necessary CMA-ES files, type:

 - `optimise_model --ons_data --square --params_to_optimise rho Iinit1 lockdown_baseline lockdown_offset IFR`